vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 });
 ```

-I call `spawn` method and pass command as string and arguments in array of strings.
+We call `spawn` method and pass command as string and arguments in array of strings.
 This returns a `ChildProcess` instance, which has `stdout` and `stderr` properties, both of type `ReadableStream`.
 Streams implement `EventEmitter` API so we can listen to `data` events to see output of command or errors.

-How different is `exec`?
+💡 How different is `exec()`?

 `exec()` is designed to run smaller output processes and has a limit of **1 MB** of output data.
 Child processes returned by it again has `stdout` and `stderr` properties, but this time of type `String`!

 Output default encoding is UTF-8.
 You can set encoding to `buffer` in options, then `Buffer` object will be returned as output.

-In this example I use `exec` to execute a simple `ls -la` command.
+In this example we use `exec` to execute a simple `ls -la` command.

 ```javascript
 import { exec } from 'child_process';